andygill/haverscript/README.md

 Q: What is "haver"?

-A: It's a Scottish term that means to talk without necessarily making sense.
+A: It's a Scottish term that means to talk aimlessly or without necessarily making sense.

 ## Generative AI Usage